Titan triggerfish

-The Titan triggerfish, Giant triggerfish or Moustache triggerfish (Balistoides viridescens) is a large species of triggerfish found in lagoons and at reefs to depths of 50 m. in most of the Indo-Pacific region.
-Is diurnal and solitary fish.
-It feeds on sea urchins, molluscs, crustaceans, tube worms, and coral.
-It often feeds by turning over rocks, stirring up sand and biting off pieces of branching coral.
+The Titan triggerfish, Balestra titano Giant triggerfish or Moustache triggerfish (Balistoides viridescens) is a large species of triggerfish found in lagoons and at reefs to depths of 50 m. in most of the Indo-Pacific, though it is absent from Hawaii.
+With a length of up to 75 centimetres. it is the largest species of triggerfish in its range ...

 Moorish idol

-Sweepers, Pempheris oualensis, are small, tropical marine (occasionally brackish) perciformes fish of the family Pempheridae.
+Sweepers, Pempheris oualensis Sweeper fish, are small, tropical marine (occasionally brackish) perciformes fish of the family Pempheridae.
 Found in the western Atlantic Ocean and Indo-Pacific region, the family contains about 26 species in two genera.
-One species (Pempheris xanthoptera) is the target of subsistence fisheries in Japan, where the fish is much enjoyed for its taste.
+One species (Pempheris xanthoptera) is the target of subsistence fisheries in Japan, where the fish is much ...

 Plectorhinchus orientalis